bheema-284/syngenta/backend/README.md

 3. Add command git clone https://github.com/bheema-284/sygenta.git
 4. The repository folder is cloned
 6. Open in VS Code and new Terminal
-7. Change directory to backend/src
+7. Change directory to backend/src  ----> cd backend/src
 8. install npm packages
 9. Add command npm node server.js / npm nodemon server.js
 10. View in browser(http://localhost:8080) you can able to see the features.